 TYPE 2 DIABETES and THE DRUGS

-Right... meanwhile, what they will never tell you is that not this drug nor any drug will actually cure type 2 diabetes.
-In fact, using drug therapy alone allows the diabetic condition to get worse, requiring more and stronger drugs.
+Meanwhile, what they AREN'T telling you is that not this drug nor any drug will actually cure type 2 diabetes.
+In fact, using drug therapy alone allows the diabetic condition to worsen, requiring more and stronger drugs.
 But the real horror is what this disease is doing inside the body.
-Drug companies will NEVER tell you this or show you these pictures.
-The following photographs were taken with an atomic-force microscope.
-Amazing photos..
+Drug companies will never tell you this or show you these pictures.
+The following photographs were taken with an atomic-force microscope to examine the red blood cell.
+Red blood cells are critical to the transport of nutrients and oxygen to all cells in the body and the removal of waste products from the body, out through the lungs via exhalation.

-First of all, let's take a look at a healthy red blood cell.
+Here is a photograph of a healthy red blood cell.

 This is a real photo, taken with an atomic-force microscope, of a healthy red blood cell.
-You can see that it is very round, and has a wrinkly, rough-looking surface.
+You can see that it is very round, has a little concave space in the center, and has a wrinkly, rough-looking surface.
 This surface is very strong to withstand shear forces as it travels through the body.
 The bumpy, wrinkly surface allows it to fold up very small so that it can get into capillaries and reach tiny spaces throughout the body, supplying tissues and organs with nutrients and oxygen, and carrying away waste products.

 This is a photo of a red blood cell in a diabetic patient.